 The Issuer has a high dependency on its IT systems and operations infrastructure to conduct its business.
-The Issuer regards these systems as critical to improving productivity and maintaining the Bank's competitive edge.
+The Issuer regards these systems as critical to improving productivity and maintaining the Issuer's competitive edge.

 Any failure, interruption or breach in security of these systems could result in failures or interruptions in its risk management, general ledger, deposit servicing, loan servicing, debt recovery, payment custody and/or other important systems.
 If the Issuer's information systems fail, even for a short period of time, it could be unable to serve some or all customers' needs on a timely basis which could result in a loss of business.
 In addition, a temporary shutdown of the Issuer's information systems could result in costs that are required for information retrieval and verification.
-On 1 September 2014, the Issuer's customers and frontline staff were adversely impacted by a systems failure; a technical malfunction triggered a shutdown (intended to protect against data corruption) of the mainframe.
-The Issuer was able to respond decisively based on the scenario planning that is undertaken as part of its risk management practices.
-This included near immediate communication with stakeholders through the media and other channels.
-Critical services were restored within 90 minutes without compromising data and no such outages have occurred since then.
-There can be no guarantee that similar events will not occur in the future.